Herniated Disc

 A herniated disc occurs when the outer ring of the disc (the annulus fibrosus) becomes weakened and ruptures.
 The inner jelly-like portion of the disc (nucleus) then presses against a nearby nerve root causing pain and inflammation.

-What are the symptoms of Herniated Disc?
+What are the Symptoms of a Herniated Disc?

 A herniated disc is often accompanied by intense pain, which may radiate throughout the body if the nerves in your spinal cord are affected by it.